Professor Pascale Aebischer

 Office 319 (Queen's Building)

 My research is mostly situated at the intersection between the early modern playtext and theatrical culture on the one hand and present-day performance on the other, with a particular focus on bodies, gender, race, violence, ethics, media, or spectatorship - or all of these together.
 Past research and book projects include Shakespeare's Violated Bodies: Stage and Screen Performance (CUP, 2004), Remaking Shakespeare: Performance Across Media, Genres and Cultures (Palgrave Macmillan, 2003), Jacobean Drama (Palgrave Macmillan, 2010), Performing Early Modern Drama Today (CUP, 2012, "Choice Outstanding Academic Title 2013") and Screening Early Modern Drama: Beyond Shakespeare (CUP, 2013) - which finally gave me the chance to also write about the cinema of Derek Jarman, a long-standing interest.
-Most recently, I collaborated with Susanne Greenhalgh (Roehampton) and Laurie Osborne (Colby) on Shakespeare and the 'Live' Theatre Broadcast Experience (Bloomsbury/Arden Shakespeare, 2018).
-This is the first collection of essays to concentrate exclusively on the phenomenon of how Shakespeare has, in the twenty-first century, been experienced as a “live” or “as-live” theatre broadcast by audiences around the world.
-The essays explore some of the precursors of this phenomenon, consider some of the most important companies that have produced such broadcasts since 2009 and examine the impact these broadcasts have had on branding, ideology, style and access to Shakespeare for international audiences.
-Contributors from around the world reflect on changing viewing practices, Shakespearean fan cultures and the use of social media by audience members for whom “liveness” is increasingly tied up in the experience economy.
+Most recently, I collaborated with Susanne Greenhalgh (Roehampton) and Laurie Osborne (Colby) on Shakespeare and the 'Live' Theatre Broadcast Experience (Bloomsbury/Arden Shakespeare, 2018; paperback 2019).

-In addition to that, I am finishing a monograph for Cambridge University Press (submission date: April 2019).
-Shakespeare, Spectatorship and the Technologies of Performance, builds on recent work in phenomenological approaches to performance and spectatorship, as well as on work on digital performance, scenography and theatre architecture and reconstruction.
+Most recently, I have been working on a monograph for Cambridge University Press.
+Shakespeare, Spectatorship and the Technologies of Performance (June 2020) builds on recent work in phenomenological approaches to performance and spectatorship, as well as on work on digital performance, scenography and theatre architecture and reconstruction.
 I am concerned with how the affordances of present-day performance technologies, both low-tech (as in the use of architecture and candlelight in the Sam Wanamaker Playhouse) and high-tech (as in the use of digital technologies to transmit, enhance and expand on live performances), create new ways of understanding the spatial dynamics and dramaturgies of early modern drama.
 What, for example, happens to spatial relations, 'liveness' and the relationship between the spectator and the performance when a theatrical performance is transmitted live to a cinema near you?

 I am very interested in hearing from graduate students who would like to carry out a research project on Shakespeare and early modern performance studies, theatre history, spectatorship, feminist and/or queer responses to early modern drama, or adaptation studies.
-I have a particular interest in media and technology, including digital technologies, and have a long-standing fascination with the work of Derek Jarman and other counter-cultural artists who have engaged with the drama of the early modern period.
+With Shakespeare so (problematically?) present in curricula and performance cultures across the world, I would welcome the opportunity to work with research students who have their own cultural perspectives and non-Western methodologies to bring to bear on the study of Shakespeare in performance.
+I have a particular interest in theatre architecture, media and technology, including digital technologies, and have a long-standing fascination with the work of Derek Jarman and other counter-cultural artists who have engaged with the drama of the early modern period.

 I also have an interest in the relationship between French classical theatre and early modern drama in England and would welcome supervising interdisciplinary work that might also take in German and Italian traditions, as well as visual culture.

-I am currently supervising four students: Harry McCarthy, who is working on boy actors' training and performances in the early modern theatre industry, Jim Porteous, who is examining a cluster of plays written at the time of James I's accession (the 'Ho' plays, plus Isle of Gulls), and Abhik Maiti, who is researching the merging boundaries between video games and literature, with an emphasis on Shakespeare.
+I am currently supervising two students: Jim Porteous, who is examining a cluster of plays written at the time of James I's accession (the 'Ho' plays, plus Isle of Gulls), and Abhik Maiti, who is researching the merging boundaries between video games and literature, with an emphasis on Shakespeare.

 Former supervisees include: